Sparronator9999/OpenBootCamp/README.md

 ## Disclaimers

 - This program was developed by using clean-room reverse-engineering techniques, including decompiling Boot Camp services.
 - This program, repository and its authors are **not** affiliated with Apple Inc. in any way, shape, or form.

 ## Features

 OpenBootCamp currently implements the following features of Boot Camp Manager:

 - **Fn behaviour switching:** Switch whether the default Fn behaviour should be the standard Fn keys, or the special function printed on each key.
-- **Special Fn key handling:** This includes keys like the display and keyboard brightness keys.
+- **Special Fn key handling:** This includes keys like the display brightness, keyboard brightness, and optical drive eject keys.

 Additionally, the following bugs from the official Boot Camp Manager are fixed:

 - Keyboard backlight state is not remembered across reboots
 - Special Fn keys do not work before login (Apple's Boot Camp Manager doesn't run until a user logs in)

 <sub>along with introducing a whole lot of other bugs/missing features, but still...</sub>

 ## Planned features

 - Install instructions
-- Eject DVD drive on pressing the Eject button on the keyboard
 - Volume control on older Windows versions (7 and earlier?)
 - An overlay when adjusting keyboard backlight, screen brightness, and volume (when not already handled by Windows)